hazpotts/cragcast/PLAN.md

     - Feed it the users prefs first
     - Plan for how to suggest crags
     - Cache initial results and rate limit

+## Bugs and tweaks
+- dont show then hide when filtering
+- fix show more
+- logo